Daiigr/resume/README.md

 ### 💼 Experience

-- **Vice President** of the Tech Club, organizing events like our school's Maker Faire and securing sponsorships.
+- **Vice President** of the Tech Club, where I organized events like our school's Maker Faire and secured sponsorships.
-- **Founder and Coach** of a robotics team, leading to a second-place finish at the FTC Qatar Nationals and participation in the FTC 2022 World Championship in Houston.
+- **Founder and Coach** of a robotics team, which led to a second-place finish at the FTC Qatar Nationals and participation in the FTC 2022 World Championship in Houston.
-- **Participant** in the Inspirit AI Summer Program, gaining insights into AI model building.
+- **Participant** in the Inspirit AI Summer Program, where I gained insights into AI model building.
-- **iOS Developer** for [WindRider](https://github.com/Daiigr/windrider-ios.git), an app designed to enhance the cycling experience by analyzing wind conditions.
+- **iOS Developer** for [WindRider](https://github.com/Daiigr/windrider-ios.git), an app designed to improve the cycling experience by analyzing wind conditions.

+### 📚 Projects

+- **[Chatterbox CLI](https://github.com/Daiigr/chatterbox-cli.git)**: A command-line chat application built with Go.
+This project showcases network programming, secure communication through cryptography, and user interface creation with the Bubbletea library.

 ### 🛠 Skills